 Special Meal Accommodations

-MEAL SUBSTITUTIONS FOR MEDICAL OR SPECIAL DIETARY REASONS
+MEAL MODIFICATIONS/ACCOMMODATIONS FOR MEDICAL OR SPECIAL DIETARY REASONS

 Medical Statement for Children with Special Dietary Needs

-If we do not receive a medical statement from a recognized medical authority, your child will receive a regular lunch tray.
+If we do not receive a medical statement from a recognized medical authority, your child will receive a meal containing the required meal components found within the approved meal pattern.
 Medical statements completed by parents or guardians will not be accepted.
 The following occupations are authorized to write medical prescriptions in Utah: